mauliolaa/iw-openwhisk-local/README.md

 Prepare the functions test file, refer to [this](taskmaster/functions_test).
 To generate a random workload file, refer to the [generator](taskmaster/generator.py)

-4. Run the simulator.py
+4. Run the commands in experiments section, using the correct workload and functions file

-5. Bring up observability dashboards
+5. Plot results and look

 In a new terminal process, run